 At any time prior to June 29, 2022, the Company may at its option redeem the June 2022 Senior Secured Notes, in whole but not in part, at a redemption price equal to 100.0% of the principal amount of the June 2022 Senior Secured Notes plus the Applicable Premium as of, and accrued and unpaid interest, if any, to (but not including) the redemption date.
-"Applicable Premium" means with respect to any June 2022 Senior Secured Note at any redemption date, the greater of (i) 1.00% of the principal amount of such June 2022 Senior Secured Note and (ii) the excess of (A) the present value at such redemption date of the principal amount of such June 2022 Senior Secured Note, plus all required remaining scheduled interest payments due on such June 2022 Senior Secured Note through the maturity date of the June 2022 Senior Secured Notes (but excluding accrued and unpaid interest to the redemption date), computed using a discount rate equal to the Adjusted Treasury Rate (as defined in the June 2022 Indenture) plus 100 basis points, over (B) the principal amount of such June 2022 Senior Secured Note on such redemption date.
+"Applicable Premium" means with respect to any June 2022 Senior Secured Note at any redemption date, the greater of (i) 1.00% of the principal amount of such June 2022 Senior Secured Note and (ii) the excess of (A) the present value at such redemption date of the principal amount of such June 2022 Senior Secured Note, plus all required remaining scheduled interest payments due on such June 2022 Senior Secured Notes (but excluding accrued and unpaid interest to the redemption date), computed using a discount rate equal to the Adjusted Treasury Rate (as defined in the June 2022 Indenture) plus 100 basis points, over (B) the principal amount of such June 2022 Senior Secured Note on such redemption date.